iKingCold/optimizely-maps-editor/README.md

 The editor uses OpenStreetMap by default.

 ## Summary
-The solution consists of 4 different projects.
+The solution consists of 4 different projects.<br/>
 `MapCore` contains the Core Map files required to render the Leaflet map.<br/>
-`MapProvider.*provider*` contains a ProviderService that implements provider-specific settings.
+`MapProvider.*provider*` contains a ProviderService that implements provider-specific settings.<br/>
-`MapDemo` contains a demo website for testing the Map Editor.
+`MapDemo` contains a demo website for testing the Map Editor.<br/>

 The project has been tested with **Optimizely Alloy**, **Optimizely Decoupled MusicFestival** & **Optimizely Empty Project**.
 MusicFestival is a sample project that uses the Content Delivery API in a headless CMS structure. https://github.com/episerver/musicfestival-vue-template